rjimeno/create-your-own-adventure/english/light-fire/sprinkler/eating-chocolate.md

 cracker leaning in the corner.

-After you're finished eating, you notice the sprinkler flooded the basement, making a pool of chocolate.
+After you're finished eating, you notice the sprinkler flooded the basement, making a pool of dense chocolate.
 Do you:

 [Head to the basement with graham cracker in tow](graham-cracker/graham-cracker.md)?